Professional edition active

 Key Points

-Neonatal cholestasis typically is noted in the first 2 weeks of life; infants are jaundiced and often have dark urine, acholic stools, and hepatomegaly.
+• Neonatal cholestasis typically is noted in the first 2 weeks of life; infants have jaundice and often have dark urine, acholic stools, and hepatomegaly.

-Begin with laboratory testing of the liver, ultrasonography, and hepatobiliary scan and do tests for causes, sometimes including liver biopsy.
+• Begin with laboratory testing of the liver, ultrasound, hepatobiliary scan, and tests for specific causes, sometimes including liver biopsy.

-Treat specific cause and give supportive care, including supplementation of fat-soluble vitamins and a formula that is high in medium-chain triglycerides and contains sufficient calories.
+• Treat specific cause and give supportive care, including supplementation of fat-soluble vitamins and, for formula-fed infants, a formula that is high in medium-chain triglycerides and contains sufficient calories.

 Drugs Mentioned In This Article